-We have made clear that there are five tests that the Government will need to be satisfied of before we will consider it safe to adjust the current measures.
+We have made it clear that there are five tests that the Government will need to be satisfied of before we will consider it safe to adjust the current measures.
 As hon.
 Members will be aware, the Government are in the process of consulting with businesses, business representative organisations and trade unions on the issue of safer working in a covid-19 context.
 We want workers in our country to feel confident that they are returning to a safe workplace, so we are working with Public Health England, the Health and Safety Executive and 525 stakeholders in total in detail, the vast majority of which are represented across all parts of the United Kingdom.
 That includes nine unions and over 400 businesses.

 We are grateful for all the feedback and the constructive way in which it has been provided.
 Our guidelines will be published in due course.